apecloud/kubeblocks/docs/api_docs/kubeblocks-for-postgresql/cluster-management/expand-volume.md

 :::note

-Volume expansion triggers a concurrent restart and the leader pod may change after the operation.
+Volume expansion triggers a concurrent restart and the primary pod may change after the operation.

 :::

 ## Before you start

-Check whether the cluster STATUS is `Running`.
+Check whether the cluster status is `Running`.
 Otherwise, the following operations may fail.

 ```bash
 kubectl get cluster mycluster -n demo